int19h/jbomohi/dict/zei'ei/comments.md

 components- this may be useful for saying "doghouse-builder', for a lame example, wherein "doghouse" is analyzed as a single atom of meaning.

+## 2015-01-19T17:21:01Z — maik (comment 1634, on definition 64197, in reply to 1627)

+Re: what about

+krtisfranks wrote:
+> maik wrote:
+> > Rewrite: How do these proposed cmavo work differently than simply
+> placing
+> > {zei} next to an ordinary "{lu}...{li'u}" quote?
+>
+>
+> Good question.
+According to camxes, «lu broda brode li'u zei brodi li'u
+> brodo» is grammatical and is interpreted as "(lu broda brode (li'u zei
+> brodi) li'u) brodo", where paranthesis represent grouping.
+Thus, «li'u
+> zei» does not end a quote and convert it to a lujvo (wherein the quote is
+> one or more rafsi (in a string) and the immediately following word is also
+> a rafsi/brivla), it converts «li'u» alone into a rafsi that is added to
+> the immediately following word and then that resultant lujvo and all
+> following text is part of the quotation until the next unpaired occurrence
+> of «li'u».
+Fair enough, I didn't realize that.
+It might be worth reconsidering the camxes implementation.
+Maybe there's some good reason otherwise, but it seems to me that when {li'u} comes first, then {li'u} should take precedence.
+If someone (really) needs to join the word {li'u} into a lujvo then "lo'u li'u le'u zei broda" is available.
+I would also go so far as to consider "broda zei (lu ... li'u)" as more useful than the alternative parse.

+Maybe the camxes experts can chime in.